-Mr Ashdown, as he then was, headed the newly-merged (Social and) Liberal Democrats as the first permanent leader from 1988 to 1999, over the course of several party names and a couple of general elections.
-But of course he has to be elected to that role first.
+Mr Ashdown, as he then was, headed the newly-merged (Social and) Liberal Democrats as their first permanent leader from 1988 to 1999, over the course of several party names and a couple of general elections.
+But of course he had to be elected to that role first.

-Given that Ashdown beat Alan Beith with almost 72 per cent of the nearly 58,000 votes cast by party members in July 1988, it might seem more a low-key coronation (and one only briefly covered in the victor’s own autobiography).
-Far from it.
+Given Ashdown beat Alan Beith with almost 72 per cent of the nearly 58,000 votes cast by party members in July 1988, it might seem more appropriate to call his ascent to the leadership a low-key coronation rather than a contest (an impression encouraged by the brief coverage it receives in the victor’s own autobiography).
+But far from it.

 The more reassuring – and less dynamic – Beith was over two years younger than Ashdown, though he had become an MP nearly a decade earlier, first being elected in 1973 in the approved Liberal style: a by-election gain.
 Beith certainly seemed the safer pair of hands, a solid Methodist lay-preacher with frontbench experience dating back to Jeremy Thorpe’s leadership.

-Former Royal Marine captain Ashdown (who had not even been a Liberal member when Beith first joined the Commons) had a habit of speaking out of turn to the media, and as a relatively new MP had made headlines in helping defeat the leadership by opposing nuclear weapons at the 1984 Assembly – then backing down over the next two years.
+Former Royal Marine captain Ashdown (who had not even been a Liberal member when Beith first joined the Commons) had a habit of speaking out of turn to the media, and as a relatively new MP had made headlines through his opposition to nuclear weapons at the 1984 Assembly, helping to defeat the leadership on the issue (before rowing back over the next two years).

 Replacing the Polaris weapons system was a major cause of tension between the hawkish SDP leader David Owen and the more dovish Liberal membership in the later days of the Alliance.
 And Ashdown’s shift on that issue set the tone of the post-merger, Owen-free leadership contest.

-Ashdown, whose idea of explicitly challenging Labour for the role of main alternative to the Conservatives rather than seeking to co-operate and hold the balance against the Tories did not find favour with his opponent, wrote in 1987: ‘What we need is a fresh assembly of new ideas,’ and in his campaign argued for a more radical approach of green policies, welfare reform and embracing the free market.
+Ashdown proposed explicitly challenging Labour as the main alternative to the Conservatives, rather than seeking to co-operate and hold the balance against the Tories.
+In 1987, he wrote: ‘What we need is a fresh assembly of new ideas’.
+And in his campaign argued for a more radical approach of green policies, welfare reform and embracing the free market.
 Beith declared that Liberalism, was not ‘a cherished relic from bygone days’ and chided his rival for being ‘outside the Liberal tradition’.

 That even came down to what the new party should be known as.
 The unwieldiness of the post-merger moniker Social and Liberal Democrats meant something snappier was needed, perhaps not as the official party name, but for everyday usage.
 Ashdown favoured Democrats, with an echo more of Jack Kennedy than William Gladstone.
 Beith, on the other hand, preferred Liberal Democrats, keeping the continuity of the L-word.